nus-cs2113-AY2425S1/ip/docs/README.md

                    Now you have [number of tasks] tasks

-Notes: in the above three adding methods, time should be in the form of HH-dd-MM-YYYY, where HH is time, dd is day, MM is month, YYYY is year, all in number form
+Notes: in the above three adding methods, time should be in the form of [HH-dd-MM-YYYY], where HH is time, dd is day, MM is month, YYYY is year, all in number form

 ## List items